-The following discussion is Management Discussion and Analysis ("MD&A") of the financial condition and results of operations of Majestic Gold Corp. ("Majestic" or "the Company") and should be read in conjunction with the accompanying unaudited condensed consolidated interim financial statements and related notes thereto for the three and nine months ended June 30, 2013, (the "Financial Report") and with the audited financial statements for the years ended September 30, 2012 and 2011.
+The following Management Discussion and Analysis ("MD&A") of the financial condition and results of operations of Majestic Gold Corp. ("Majestic" or "the Company") should be read in conjunction with the accompanying audited consolidated annual financial statements and related notes thereto for the years ended September 30, 2013 and 2012, (the "Financial Report").